hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They often change, and so transpose their name;
 >
-> To point ont who they are by their address,
+> To point on it who they are by their address,
 >
-> Some Secret magic power you must possess;
+> Some secret magic power you must possess;
 >
-> If they're employed 'tis ten to one the case,
+> If they're employed it is ten to one the case,
 >
 > But their exposure prove the schools disgrace;
 >